adhhamdev/startup-directory/README.md

 ## Description

 This project is a directory for startups.
-It provides information about various startups, their services, contact information, and more.
+It provides information about various startups, their services, and more.
+You can create and upload a Satrtup too.

 ## Installation